alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

-`cotopaxi deploy` - Deploys the package or packages to the Azure Cosmos DB account.
+`cotopaxi deploy` - Deploys the database packages to the Azure Cosmos DB account.

 <p />